-Stormwater Fees Last updated or reviewed on July 1, 2022 Fees and Charges For payment options go to Pay your water bill page.
+Stormwater Fees Last updated or reviewed on January 19, 2023 Fees and Charges For payment options go to Pay your water bill page.
 Stormwater Monthly Utility Fees What are Stormwater Monthly Utility fees used for in our community?
 Repairing storm drainage infrastructure Improving surface water quality Developing detailed watershed plans Educating the public about stormwater issues Reducing flood risks Stormwater Billing How is my Stormwater bill determined?
 Stormwater fees are based on a property’s impervious surface area such as rooftops, gravel or paved driveways, parking lots, private sidewalks (not within the right of way).
 The more impervious surface, the more stormwater runoff flows from the property into the storm drainage system.
 Homes with the least amount of impervious surface area pay the lowest Stormwater fee.
 My tenant has the water account in their name, why is the Stormwater fee not on their bill?
 The City’s Stormwater charter instructs us to assign the Stormwater fee to property owners specifically.
 In the case where the property owner also holds the account, we apply the Stormwater charge to the water bill.
 Commercial properties are different in that the Stormwater charter allows us, in certain circumstances, to assign the Stormwater fee to the tenant.
-Stormwater Fee for Tier 1, 2, and 3 for Fiscal Year 2020 Stormwater Fee Fiscal Year of July 1, 2021 to July 30, 2022 Tier Impervious Surface Monthly Fee Tier 1 For impervious surfaces up to 2,000 square feet The monthly fee is $3.20 Tier 2 For impervious surfaces 2,001 to 4,000 square feet The monthly fee is $5.10 Tier 3 For impervious surfaces over 4,001 square feet The monthly fee is $7.03 Non-single family properties Monthly fee applies The monthly fee is $5.10 per ERU Notice: Some accounts are billed bi-monthly and others semi-annually, but are shown here as monthly fee for comparison.
+Stormwater Fee for Tier 1, 2, and 3 for Fiscal Year 2023 Stormwater Fee Fiscal Year of July 1, 2022 to July 30, 2023 Tier Impervious Surface Monthly Fee Tier 1 For impervious surfaces up to 2,000 square feet The monthly fee is $3.68 Tier 2 For impervious surfaces 2,001 to 4,000 square feet The monthly fee is $5.87 Tier 3 For impervious surfaces over 4,001 square feet The monthly fee is $8.08 Non-single family properties Monthly fee applies 1 ERU= 2442 sq ft of impervious surface The monthly fee is $5.87 per ERU Notice: Some accounts are billed bi-monthly and others semi-annually, but are shown here as monthly fee for comparison.
 Impervious Surface What is considered an impervious surface?
 Impervious surfaces are hard surfaces that do not allow rain to absorb into the ground.
 What is not counted as an impervious area?
 Areas covered with grass, trees, and gardens are not included when measuring impervious surface area.
 How is the size of impervious area determined for my property?
 Impervious surfaces are identified and measured using digital mapping and aerial photography supplied by the state for each parcel.